New Video: Services

 New Video Digital is the world's largest independent digital video distributor.
 It provides over 10,000 hours of film and television to download and to streaming platforms, such as iTunes, Netflix, and Hulu.

 Select releases

-The following select releases were 44 years apart in total from 1967 to 2011.

 Divisions

 Docurama Films is a distributor of home video documentaries and has expanded to digital and theatrical platforms.
 In 2009, Docurama Films celebrated its tenth anniversary by screening special series at the IFC Center in New York City.